getodk/docs/docs/form-question-types.rst

 Point choices are represented by map markers (:fa:`map-marker`).
 Tapping on a marker increases its size.

-Line and polygon choices are represented by red lines connecting small white circles at each vertex.
+Line and polygon choices are represented by red lines.
 The inside of polygons is shaded red and can be tapped to select the polygon.

 When a choice is selected, its properties are displayed at the bottom of the screen.
 Those properties are from: